-- Introduction to Cultural Intelligence and the scientific data behind it
+- Here we introduce Cultural Intelligence and all the research behind it

-- Introduction to the four components of CQ – Drive, Knowledge, Strategy and Action
+- We also bring in the four components of CQ – Drive, Knowledge, Strategy and Action

 Bridging the difference